-As the new year inches closer and closer, it’s time to dive into the oh-so-beloved activity of building a marketing plan.
-OK, maybe it’s not so beloved - after all, it can be daunting and challenging to come up with “the perfect plan” to hit those great big goals next year.
+The new year is here and it’s time to dive into the oh-so-beloved activity of building a marketing plan.
+OK, maybe it’s not so beloved - after all, it can be daunting and challenging to come up with “the perfect plan” to hit those great big goals this year.
 When you need to start somewhere, it can be helpful to think through the questions you want to answer around growth, strategies, and obstacles.
 When it comes to building a product marketing plan, in particular, these 16 questions will help you establish the foundations of a product marketing plan for a stellar year.

 Part 1: Current State of the Market & Competitive Landscape